matheusprv/deepfake-detection/Pre-processing/README.md

 Challenges arose when attempting to train the model with varying video sizes.
 To overcome this obstacle, a solution emerged: breaking down real videos into 6 distinct clips, each containing 24 frames.
 This modification now enables seamless training processes.

+Prepare dataset:
+Before training, it is necessary to split de data into train, validation and test, and it was made using a proportion of 75/15/10, respectivly